 Travelling around Taiwan, places like Tamsui Old Street aren’t exactly rare.
 Nonetheless, if you’re popping out to Tamsui, Old Street is a great place to take a stroll.

-As with sorting out where to go in Taipei in general, the biggest reason to come to Tamsui Old Street is for the food.
+The biggest reason to come to Tamsui Old Street is for the food.
 The vendors here offer up remarkable treats like ah-gei, a famous Tamsui stuffed tofu snack, and fish ball soup.
 Kids, if scared off by all the weird foods, will dig the fun carnival games scattered along the boardwalk.

 Indulge in Taiwan’s colonial past at Fort San Domingo